For attorneys, fiduciary firms & trust companies

 L&D Account ready

-Hash-chained entries, so tampering is detectable.
+Entries are linked so unauthorised changes are detectable.
 Exportable per matter.

 Vault contents and uploaded files are locked in the browser before upload.